storesafe/cordova-sqlite-storage/README.md

   - Make a special branch within your fork from which you can send the proposed restructuring;
   - Always use `git mv` to move files & directories;
   - Never mix a move/rename operation and any other changes in the same commit.

+## Major branches

+- `common-src` - source for Android & iOS versions
+- `master-src` - source for Android, iOS, & WP(8) versions
+- `master-rc` - pre-release version, including source for CSharp-SQLite library classes
+- `master` - version for release, will be included in PhoneGap build.